LIME-ESA/lime_tbx/docs/content/analysis.md

   - **NFR409-C**: Automated compilation and packaging for Mac.
 - **NFR410**: The TBX compilation must be automated as much as possible, ideally using GitLab CI.
 - **NFR411**: Migrate the project to GitHub
-  - **NFR411-A**: During development mirror the repository to GitHub.
+  - **NFR411-A**: During development, mirror the repository to GitHub.
   - **NFR411-B**: Migrate the issues to GitHub.
 GitLab issues must be used during development by the LIME team to add issues, and GitHub issues when finished.
   - **NFR411-C**: Migrate the CI pipeline to GitHub.